 The new economy has also been one driving force behind the surge in consumer demand.
-Overall consumer spending has increased to a historical peak as a share of GDP, and the personal saving rate has declined from an average of seven per cent of disposable income at the beginning of the decade to zero in the current year.
+Overall consumer spending has increased to a historical peak as a share of GDP, and the personal saving rate has declined from an average of seven percent of disposable income at the beginning of the decade to zero in the current year.
 Many existing studies attribute the strength in consumer demand to the rise in household wealth, and in particular, the explosive rise in the value of technology stocks.
+The net worth of households has increased from 4.9 times disposable income in 1991 to 6.4 at the end of 1999 (figure 2).
+The increased value of equity holdings, both direct and indirect through pension funds, accounted for 87 percent of that increase.
+The increase in equity values is in turn dominated by the technology sector.
+Even though technology stocks accounted for only ten percent of the S&P 500 index in 1991, they rose ten-fold in the following eight years to the point where they now account for a third of the overall index (see figure 3).
+Non-technology stocks increased by only 150 percent over the same period.